yadirhb/2let/app/README.md

 ### DB user info

-Use mysql and create and user dbuser with password 'dbuser'.
-We are not using root users to test our app.
+Use mysql and create and user root with password 'root'.